Apply for a Residential Building Permit

 - Two sets of all required documents, as noted in the submission package

 - Residential Permit Fee Calculation Form (This document is in Excel format and auto calculates.
 If you require assistance with this form, call 306-777-7000.)

 - Residential Review Process for Trusses and Other Designs

 - Architect’s or Engineer’s Seal: If your project requires a foundation plan, you must have it stamped by an engineer or architect (excluding accessory building plans), licensed in the province of Saskatchewan.

 - Any other information, zoning permissions, permits or plans required under law.

-You can submit the package containing your building permit application between 8 a.m. and 4:30 p.m. weekdays (holidays excepted) by visiting:
+Submit your application – Building permit applications may be submitted between 8 a.m. and 4:45 p.m. weekdays (holidays excepted) by visiting: